Gestational diabetes mellitus (sometimes called GDM) is a form of diabetes that occurs during pregnancy and usually goes

 We run a Walking Away from Diabetes course especially for women who have had gestational diabetes along with several other programs and challenges designed to help you adopt a healthier lifestyle.

-We also run the SMART programs, a series of short workshop sessions designed to provide information on difference aspects of diabetes management.
+We also run the Smarts programs, a series of short workshop sessions designed to provide information on difference aspects of diabetes management.

-You can contact our Diabetes Information and Advice Line on 1300 001 880 to have all of your diabetes questions answered by a qualified professional.
+You can contact our Diabetes WA Helpline on 1300 001 880 to have all of your diabetes questions answered by a qualified professional.

 We have a resource library – full of fact sheets, e-books and multicultural resources – at your disposal.